KaiserHMon/fastapi_financial_manager/README.md

 ## ✒️ Authoring

-This project was developed by [Your Name](https://github.com/KaiserHMon).
+This project was developed by [Juan Segundo Hardoy](https://github.com/KaiserHMon).

 ---

-## 🏗️ Project structure

-/src
-  /models           # SQLAlchemy model definitions /schemas          # Pydantic schemas
-  /routes           # API routes
-  /services         # Business logic
-  /utils            # Auxiliary functions
-  /tests            # Unit tests
-/tests              # Integration tests main.py             # Application entry point
-alembic.ini         # Migration configuration
-.env.example        # Environment variable template